PredixDev/predix-seed/tutorials/USERAUTH.md

 For this tutorial, we are going to first show how to make specific routes or pages of the application require authentication.
 Then we will show how to make all routes/pages require authentication.

 ### Pre-Requisites
 This tutorial requires a running UAA service instance.
-Please refer to this [**document**](https://www.predix.io/resources/tutorials/tutorial-details.html?tutorial_id=1544&tag=1605&journey=Build%20a%20basic%20application&resources=1580,1569,1523,1544,1547,1549,1556,1553,1570) for information on setting up a UAA instance and a set of valid credentials.
-Once the service is set up, save its URL for use in the configuration steps below.
+Please refer to this [**document**](https://www.predix.io/resources/tutorials/tutorial-details.html?tutorial_id=1544&tag=1605&journey=Build%20a%20basic%20application&resources=1580,1569,1523,1544,1547,1549,1556,1553,1570) for information on creating an instance and a set of valid credentials.
+Once the service instance is available, save its URL for use in the configuration steps below.

 ### Steps